ixidion/iota-docker/README.md

 usage: install_docker.sh [OPTIONS]
-      --install-docker       installs docker daemon on a remote host with Ansible --download-db          trigger download and renew of DB from http://iota.partners --compose              runs docker-compose to setup/renew the container --help                 print this help
+      --install-docker       installs docker daemon on a remote host with Ansible --download-db          trigger download and renew of DB from http://iota.partners --extract-only         extract tarball only.
+In case the download succeded, but not the extraction.
+      --compose              runs docker-compose to setup/renew the container --help                 print this help
 ```